jan-x-marek/jseries/README.md

 ```
 We compose the difference between moving maximum and minimum with Math.sqrt, and we get a new dirty function.
 We feed the input into is as it comes and the function returns the desired statistics based on the recent history.

+## Stability

+I have been using the code in production in several projects for more than a year, so I daresay it's safe and stable.

+## Completeness

+As noted above, the extent of the functionality (supported data types, various mappings and transformations)
+is quite limited.
+At the moment, it supports only the bits that I needed in my projects,
+and it certainly misses some obvious stuff that other users might need.
+I intend to keep adding more stuff in the future, but only to a limited extent.
+I am not planning to duplicate the entire Numpy, Pandas, or whatever, I want to keep it small and simple.

+The library is easily extensible.
+If you like the overall concept, and miss a particular function,
+please, drop me a message and I may decide to add it.
+Or, you are very welcome to add it on your own
+and send me a pull request.

+Also, the javadoc is nearly non-existent at the moment, and it will hopefully improve.

+## Random Design Notes

+Data are stored only in memory, in Java arrays, specifically in primitive arrays wherever possible.
+This helps to achieve the best speed and memory efficiency.

+Everything is immutable.
+Arrays are encapsulated in immutable wrappers.
+It keeps the semantics simple and eliminates any concurrency troubles.
+Well - there is one exception to this rule - DirtyFunctions - see the user guide below.

+There is only a single set of interfaces, used both for primitive and non-primitive types.
+For example, there is an Array<T> interface, which has a generic implementation for
+an array of Objects, and a specific implementation DoubleArray (of the type ``Array<Double>``),
+which stores the values as primitives internally, but has big Double in its type signature.
+It greatly simplifies the API, compared to the standard Java APIs (functions, streams)
+where every interface is copied many times for every primitive type.
+Naturally, it might affect performance, due to some extra boxing/unboxing.
+However, I did quite some performance benchmarking to see how much the generic
+interface really slows things down, and the difference was small, certainly worth the tradeoff.
+Apparently, Java 8 runtime is doing excellent job with runtime optimization.

+The overall design tends to functional programming flavor (as far as Java permits),
+leveraging the cool new Java 8 stuff, such as lambdas and default method implementations.